 Aging and bottling

-In Champagne, each house decides on the amount of time aged prior to release but it is always a couple years or more.
-Just prior to sealing, the wine see the addition of a small amount of sugar and yeast to begin a second fermentation inside the bottle.
+In Champagne, each house decides on the amount of time aged before release but it is always a couple of years or more.
+Before sealing, the wine sees the addition of a small amount of sugar and yeast to begin a second fermentation inside the bottle.
 They are then “capped” with a heavy beer-style closure.
-A second fermentation inside the bottle begins and carbon-dioxide is created.
-The wines are placed in an angled rack with holes large enough to hold the bottles neck first and set at a slight angle.
-The bottles are then turned slightly every day and the angle raised slightly for up to a year.
-This process known as “riddling” ultimately pushes the dead yeast cells to the neck of the bottle by means of gravity.
+A second fermentation inside the bottle begins and carbon dioxide is created.
+The wines are placed in an angled rack with holes large enough to hold the bottle’s neck first and set at a slight angle.
+The bottles are then turned slightly every day and the angle is raised slightly for up to a year.
+This process, known as “riddling” ultimately pushes the dead yeast cells to the bottle’s neck through gravity.
 Once the yeast is all in the neck, the bottle is dipped into a frozen brine solution and the cap is released – (this is called disgorgement) and the frozen yeast is blown out of the top of the bottle.
-A small amount of finished champagne is added to the bottle to replace the amount lost by disgorgement and then a Champagne cork and cage is added.
+A small amount of finished champagne is added to the bottle to replace the amount lost by disgorgement and then a Champagne cork and cage are added.
 They are then laid to rest again until ready for labeling and ultimately shipping.

 While there are many styles and some sweetness levels, here are the most popular:

 - Brut Cuvee: A dry blend of Chardonnay, Pinot Noir, and Pinot Meunier that is made in the house style.